neuweltgeld/interchain-queries-steps/README.md

 # ICQ

-## If you get "icq not found" error try this steps
+## If you get "icq not found" error try this

 ```
 cd $HOME